Bookworm User Guide

-To find a specific term, or a portion of text in the currently opened document, you can press Ctrl + F to bring up the "Search Document Dialog".
+To find a specific term, or a portion of text in the currently opened book, you can press Ctrl + F to bring up the "Search Book Dialog".
 This Dialog allows you to type the text you want to search for as well as configuring the search process itself.
 The following options are available:

 - Case Sensitive: The search will take into account the case of the letters in the search term.

 - Whole Word Only: The search term must be found as a whole word, i.e. not as a part of another word

 - Search Range: This allows you to confine the search to certain pages or a specific section.

 After clicking the OK button in the "Search Book Dialog", another dialog containing search results will be shown.
 Clicking any item in the search results list will immediately take you to the position of that result with the search term highlighted for you.

 Note that if you've closed the search results window, you can press F3 and Shift + F3 to move to the next and previous occurrence of the last search respectively.